jyutzler/Bridge-Systems/StrongOpenings/1Diamond/slar.md

 ### 1♠ Response
 Shows a number of weak and intermediate hand types:
    * 5+ hearts 0-7 HCP
-   * four-card major 5-7 HCP
+   * four-card major 5-7 HCP or an A
+   * balanced 5-7 HCP or an A
-   * balanced 5-7 HCP OR 10-11 HCP (jump next round to show higher range)
+   * balanced 10-11 HCP with no 4CM

-Opener's responses:
+Opener's rebids:
-   * 1NT: balanced or semi-balanced 18-21 HCP (systems on)
+   * 1NT: balanced or semi-balanced 18-19 HCP (systems on)
+      * pass: balanced minimum
       * 2♣: Stayman
       * 2♦: transfer to 2♥
-	  * 2NT: balanced, invitational
+      * 2NT: balanced 6-7, invitational
+      * 3NT: balanced 10-11
+   * 2♣: 20-21 HCP (systems on)
+      * 2♦: transfer to 2♥
+      * 2♠: relay to 2NT or 3NT (assume responder has 4-5HCP)
+      * 2NT: Stayman, GF
    * 2NT: balanced or semi-balanced 22+ HCP (systems on)
+      * 3♣: Stayman
+      * 3♦: transfer to 2♥
+      * 3NT: balanced 5-7
+      * 4NT: balanced 10-11
    * other suit bids: natural, unbalanced

 ### 1NT Response
-Shows a number of weak and intermediate hand types:
+Shows most weak and intermediate hands with a long suit:
    * 5+ clubs 0-7 HCP
    * 5+ diamonds 0-7 HCP
    * 5+ spades 0-7 HCP

-Opener's responses:
+Opener's rebids:
-   * 2♣: 18-21 HCP, balanced, semi-balanced, or clubs
+   * 2♣: 18-19 HCP, balanced or semi-balanced
       * pass: to play
       * 2♦: to play
       * 2♥: transfer to 2♠
+      * 3♣/3♦: natural, invitational
-   * 2NT: 22+ HCP, balanced, semi-balanced
+   * 2NT: 20+ HCP, balanced, semi-balanced
       * 3♣/3♦: that suit
       * 3♥: transfer to 3♠
+      * 3♠: maximum with a minor
    * other suit bids: natural, unbalanced

 ### 2♣ Response
 Game forcing (8+ HCP), Stayman.

-Openers responses:
+Openers rebids:
-   * 2♦: 18-21 HCP, no 4CM
+   * 2♦: 18-19 OR 22-24 HCP, no 4CM
-   * 2♥, 2♠: That major (any strength)
+   * 2♥, 2♠: that major (any strength)
-   * 2NT: 22+ HCP, no 4CM
+   * 2NT: 20-21 OR 25+ HCP, no 4CM
    * 3-level: Strong-2 in that suit

 ### 2♦, 2♥ Response
 Game forcing (8+ HCP), Jacoby Transfer.

 Openers responses:
-   * accept transfer: 18-21 HCP, balanced or semi-balanced
+   * accept transfer: 18-19 OR 22+ HCP, balanced or semi-balanced
-   * 2NT: 22+ HCP, poor fit
+   * 2NT: 20-21 HCP
+       * Retransfer: 6-card suit
+       * Other bids natural
    * super-accept: good fit (slam-going)
    * other suit bids: natural, unbalanced

 ### 2♠ Response
 Game forcing, multi-range, balanced, no four-card major.
    * 8-9 HCP
-   * 12+ HCP (jump next round to show this hand)
+   * 12+ HCP

 Openers responses:
-   * 2NT: 18-21 or 25+ HCP, balanced or semi-balanced
+   * 2NT: 18-19 or 22+ HCP, balanced or semi-balanced
-   * 3NT: 22-24 HCP, balanced or semi-balanced
+   * 3NT: 20-21 HCP, balanced or semi-balanced
    * other suit bids: natural, unbalanced

 ### 2NT Response